 Ceranemota tearlei (Hy.
 Edwards, 1886)

-Ceranemota tearlei is a medium-sized moth (FW length 16–20 mm) with steel-gray wings marked with double black and brown transverse lines that flies predominantly east of the Cascades during the fall.
+Ceranemota tearlei is a medium-sized moth (FW length 16–20 mm) that flies predominantly east of the Cascades during the fall.
+Its steel-gray forewings are marked with double black and brown transverse lines.
 The apical forewing is nearly square and the outer margin is convex and weakly scalloped.
 The ground color is steel gray, lightest and nearly uniform in the median area and darker and more mottled elsewhere.
 The apex is also lighter gray, bordered laterally by a thick black segment of the anterior subterminal line.
 A short black basal dash is present, thickest at the lateral end.
-The basal line is gray, inconspicuous.
+The basal line is gray and inconspicuous.
 The undulating antemedial and postmedial lines are prominent, with the parallel components that are black abutting the median area and wood brown outside the median area.
 An "extra" diffuse dark gray line is oriented across the subterminal area in most specimens.
-The scalloped subterminal line is mostly light gray, with a blacksegment near the apex anterior to vein M1.
+The scalloped subterminal line is mostly light gray, with a black segment near the apex anterior to vein M1.
 The terminal line is nearly black.
-The fringe is gray with a tan base and weak darker scalloping in some specimens.
+The fringe is gray with a tan base and weak, darker scalloping in some specimens.
 The orbicular spot is a dark gray or black spot, while the reniform spot is absent or a barely perceptible gray smudge.
-The hindwing is lighter gray with barely darker markings.
-The collar and central thorax are wood brown, while the rest of the thorax is gray like the wings.
+The hindwing is lighter gray with slightly darker markings.
+The collar and central thorax are wood brown, while the rest of the thorax is gray, like the forewings.
 The borders of the tegulae are raised, causing a sculpted appearance to the thorax.
 The male antenna is biserrate.